dCache/dcache/docs/TheBook/src/main/markdown/install.md

 different.

-The minimum requirement is a single computer running the latest CentOS-7 Linux distribution, with the following packages installed:
+The minimum requirement is a single computer running the latest CentOS-7 Linux distribution with the httpd-tools package installed.

-  * java-11-openjdk-headless
-  * httpd-tools
+The general system requirements are listed is the respective Preface section [Minimum System Requirements](https://github.com/dCache/dcache/blob/master/docs/TheBook/src/main/markdown/preface.md#minimum-system-requirements).

 This chapter also describes how to get a server-side certificate from the Let's Encrypt service.
 Obtaining a Let's Encrypt certificate